 Assistant Coach/Recruiting & Pitching Coordinator

-Chris Reilly is entering his sixth season as the pitching coach and recruiting coordinator at Daytona State College.
-In Reilly’s five seasons as pitching coach at Daytona State all 23 sophomore pitchers who graduated and moved on to four year schools, went on to play at the NCAA division 1 level.
+Chris Reilly is entering his eighth season as the pitching coach and recruiting coordinator at Daytona State College.
+In Reilly’s previous seven years at Daytona State all 29 sophomore pitchers who graduated and continued to play, moved on to play at the NCAA division 1 level.

 The 2012 pitching staff had several successes.
 Sophomore Brad Gero was named a 1st team Mid-Florida Conference selection, with a 7-0 record that placed him tied for 7th in the state in wins, and 25th in state 3.39 ERA.
 Freshman right hander John Sebelle, Mid-Florida Conference “Fireman of the Year”, finished the year 2nd in the state and 10th in the NJCAA in saves (9), while sophomore starter Josh Ganus finished the season ranked 28th in the state with a 3.42 ERA.

 The 2011 pitching staff featured two All –Mid Florida Conference pitchers in Jarron Cito (3rd in NJCAA in IP, and 13th in NJCAA in Strikeouts, 49th in Wins), and Brandon Lee (49th in NJCAA in ERA).
 All three sophomores on the 2011 staff earned themselves scholarships to four year institutions.